-- (1) Except as otherwise provided in the terms of the trust, this Law governs the duties and powers of a trustee, relations among trustees and the rights and Interests of a beneficiary. - (2) The terms of a trust prevail over any provision of this Law, except: - (a) the requirements for creating a trust; - (b) the duty of a trustee to act in good faith and in accordance with the purposes of the trust; - (c) the requirement that a trust and its terms be for the benefit of its beneficiaries, and that the trust have a purpose that is lawful, not contrary to public policy in the DIFC, and possible to achieve; - (d) the power of the Court to modify or terminate a trust in accordance with this Law; - (e) the effect of a protective trust as provided in Part 6; - (f) the power of the Court under Article 52 to adjust a trustee's compensation specified in the terms of the trust which is unreasonably low or high; - (g) the effect of an exculpatory term under Article 77; - (h) the rights under Article 80 of a person other than a trustee or beneficiary; - (i) periods of limitation for commencing a judicial proceeding; - (j) the power of the Court to take such action and exercise such jurisdiction as may be necessary in the interests of justice; and - (k) the jurisdiction of the Court under Article 19.
+- (1) Except as otherwise provided in the terms of the trust, this Law governs the duties and powers of a trustee, relations among trustees and the rights and interests of a beneficiary. - (2) The terms of a trust prevail over any provision of this Law, except: - (a) the requirements for creating a trust; - (b) the duty of a trustee to act in good faith and in accordance with the purposes of the trust: - (c) the requirement that a trust and its terms be for the benefit of its beneficiaries, and that the trust have a purpose that is lawful, not contrary to public policy in the DIFC, and possible to achieve; - (d) the power of the Court to modify or terminate a trust in accordance with this Law;

+- (e) the effect of a protective trust as provided in Part 6; - (f) the power of the Court under Article 56 to adjust a trustee's compensation specified in the terms of the trust which is unreasonably low or high; - (g) the effect of an exculpatory term under Article 79; - (h) the rights under Article 82 of a person other than a trustee or beneficiary; - (i) periods of limitation for commencing a judicial proceeding; - (j) the power of the Court to take such action and exercise such jurisdiction as may be necessary in the interests of justice; and - (k) the jurisdiction and powers of the Court under Articles 19 and 20.

-10. Common Law and Principles of Equity
+10. Common law and principles of equity